soverenio/docs/docs/administration/proxy-settings.bak.md

 The proxy is part of Soveren gateway and serves as an edge router for client's traffic.
 Technically, it is a a [Traefik](https://doc.traefik.io/traefik/) fork with an added middleware.

-Here's what you need to know to customize the proxy within the Gateway.
+Here's what you need to know to customize the proxy within the gateway.

 ## SSL termination